FormidableLabs/radium/README.md

 npm install
 npm run examples
 ```
-or to see the examples running in an isomorphic environment:
+or to see the examples rendered on server side:

 ```
 npm install